 If no satisfactory settlement is reached at Step 2, within ten (10) working days of the receipt of the Step 2 decision, the Federation may at its sole discretion appeal the final decision of the Employer to the American Arbitration Association or Public Employment Relations Commission for arbitration under the voluntary rules.

-The arbitrator shall hold a hearing within twenty (20) days of his/her appointment.
+The arbitrator shall hold a hearing within twenty (20) days of their appointment.
 Seven days’ notice shall be given to both parties of the time and place of the hearing.
 The arbitrator will issue a decision within thirty (30) days from the date final written briefs have been submitted, or if waived by both parties, thirty (30) days after the completion of the hearing.
-The arbitrator’s decision will be in writing and will set forth his or her findings of fact, reasoning, and conclusions on the issues submitted to him or her.
+The arbitrator’s decision will be in writing and will set forth their findings of fact, reasoning, and conclusions on the issues submitted to him or her.
 The decision of the arbitrator shall be final and binding upon the Employer, the Federation and the affected employee(s).
 The fees and expenses of the arbitrator shall be equally shared by both parties.

 Time Limits.